10 Habits I Adopted from Studying Holistic Health

 9. Manage Your Finances

 I know, gross.
 I hate to think about money or the chokehold that it has over me, but the reality is, money is what makes the world go round.
 Being financially responsible can seem challenging at first, but I’ve found through consistency and honesty, it can be achieved.
 We live in a time where capitalism is king and everyone wants your money.
 Whether it’s for a product, a course, an e-book, or a night out, everything is grabbing for your wallet.
 Money has always been the most overwhelming part of adulthood for me, well, money and health insurance.
 There are many different tactics and saving methods out there, but I did it the simplest way possible.
-I bought a $10 budget spreadsheet on Etsy and haven’t looked back.
+I created a budget spreadsheet on Excel and haven’t looked back.
 Consciously keeping track of the money you’re bringing in and the money going out is key to finance management.
 I’m not talking about investing and growing money, I’m talking about simply keeping track of it.
 If you can get that part down then you can move on to the big kid stuff.
 With financial stability comes a feeling of safety and assuredness that affects our physical and mental health.
 Don’t be afraid to reach out for help if you’re struggling financially or need advice from someone.
 Chances are there is someone out there that can give you advice, or at least share a lesson with you that they learned during a financial hardship.

 10. Listen to Your Body